aaaaaa123456789/bsp/specification.md

 The IPS patching procedure (as implemented by this specification, in compliance with the IPS specification itself) is defined as follows:

-1. The first five bytes of the patch must be the hexadecimal string `50 41 54 43 48` (representing the ASCII string `PATCH`).
+1. Read the first five bytes of the patch; they must be equal to the hexadecimal string `50 41 54 43 48` (representing the ASCII string `PATCH`).
 If these bytes don't match, a fatal error occurs.
 2. Read three bytes and interpret them as a 24-bit big-endian unsigned value.
 If this value is equal to `0x454f46` (which happens to be the ASCII string `EOF`), the patch is done (and the variable passed to the `ipspatch` instruction must be set to the address that would be read next); otherwise, continue with the next step.